Skip to main content

 Before you start, you must have:

-• A CKS cluster with an NVIDIA GPU node (≥ 24 GB VRAM recommended; 48 GB for larger models)
+• A CKS cluster with an NVIDIA GPU Node (24 GB VRAM or greater recommended, 48 GB for larger models).

 What you'll use

 Container imageThe example uses a purpose-built image layered on top of nvcr.io/nvidia/tritonserver:25.01-trtllm-python-py3.
-It is published at ghcr.io/marimo-team/marimo-operator/tensorrt:latest and rebuilt automatically on every push to main.
-Adapting it for your own workload is as simple as swapping the FROM image or adding your own packages.
+It’s published at ghcr.io/marimo-team/marimo-operator/tensorrt:latest and rebuilt automatically on every push to main.
+To adapt it for your own workload, swap the FROM image or add your own packages.

 Get the example